ntxhiav/ntxhiav/README.md

 - 👋 Hi, I’m @ntxhiav
-- 👀 I’m interested in JavaScript, Lua, Java, Python, C++, C#, and React.
+- 👀 I’m interested in CSS, HTML, JavaScript, Lua, Java, Python, C++, C#, and React.
-- 🌱 I’m currently learning Javascript and Lua.
+- 🌱 I’m currently learning Javascript and Java.
+- I studied Web Development in Middle School and High School (HTML and a bit of CSS).
 - 💞️ I’m looking to collaborate on ... (none yet, I'm still a student learning)
 - 📫 How to reach me ...